 The law firm of Oakes & Fosher is currently investigating the possible misconduct of securities broker Robert Cleary.
 According to his FINRA BrokerCheck report, Robert Cleary has been the subject of multiple customer complaints throughout his career.

 Robert Cleary is a New York based securities broker.
-He has worked in the securities industry for thirty-three years.
-During his career, has been registered with four different securities firms.
+He has worked in the securities industry for thirty-four years.
+During his career, he has been registered with four different securities firms.

 - Lehman Brothers (1986-1993)

 - Gruntal & Co.
 (1993-2002)

 - Ryan Beck & Co.
 (2002-2007)

 - In August 2016, a customer alleged that they experienced losses due to unsuitable investment recommendations from Robert Cleary.
 This case was settled for $40,000 in damages.

 - In May 2018, a customer alleged that Robert Cleary breached his fiduciary duty, handled their account negligently, and breached contract.
 This case is currently pending.
 The customer is seeking $300,000 in damages.